 In the coming months, I’ll be realizing a decades old dream of finally traveling to Tanzania to trek and summit Mount Kilimanjaro and to be honest, I still can’t believe I’m going (even though I have my plane tickets and travel visa in hand).
 This is just one of those mega trips that on one hand, feels so personal and epic while on the other hand, is a path that so many people before me have taken.
 So while the trip itself isn’t unique, I expect that the personal experience and what I take away from this voyage will be.

 If you’re planning to trek Kilimanjaro, you’ll quickly realize that it takes quite a bit of planning and there are plenty of guides and websites dedicated to choosing the right gear to bring along.
 You need to literally plan everything from your head to your toes and that includes getting in shape for the main event.
-And no, running around from store to store does not count!
+And no, running around from store to store buying trekking gear does not count!

 Physically, I’m already in decent shape without being “ripped”.
 I cycle regularly, walk, and throw in some yoga from time to time.
 And of course, I consistently keep my own Tiny Workouts in mind in order to keep sedentary tendencies at bay.
 That said. having never done a trek as demanding as Kilimanjaro before (5 days in Yosemite will not even compare), preparation will require some extra conditioning and training, especially where legs and lung capacity are concerned.

-During the year, I didn’t change much in regards to my regular regimen but I did kick things up notch in these past 2 months leading up to the trek.
+During the past year, I didn’t change much in regards to my regular regimen but I did kick things up notch in these past 2 months leading up to the trek.
 This is what I’ve been doing to prepare for Kilimanjaro: